astoreyai/ai_scientist/tutorials/02_literature_review/README.md

 - Data synthesis approach
 - Timeline

-**✓ Checkpoint**: Protocol should be 3-5 pages with all required sections.
+**Checkpoint**: Protocol should be 3-5 pages with all required sections.

 ---